 The other day, on the home stretch of my morning run, I stopped to snap a photo.
-It was super foggy that morning and everything had that mysterious, ethereal look about it.
-The heavily diffused sun rising across the waters of Ballona Creek looked interesting so I pulled my phone out of my pocket and clicked a few frames.
-Hmm, not as cool as it looks, I thought reviewing my images on screen.
+The dense fog that morning gave everything around Ballona Creek a mysterious, ethereal look.
+The diffused sun rising across the water looked interesting, so I pulled my phone out of my pocket and clicked a few frames.
+Hmm, not as cool as it looked, I thought reviewing my images on screen.
 Oh well.
 Then I noticed the bridge, that looked cool too.
 Maybe that will make a better picture.
 A couple more snaps.
 I should get lower, I thought.
 So I picked my way down the rocks lining the creek bank.
 More snaps...a little better.
 I need to get home and start my day, I thought climbing back up to bike trail.
 Just then, a cyclist whizzed by and disappeared into the fog.
 Wow, that looks cool...just need to wait for another biker.
-You see where this is going, don’t you?
-An hour and 159 snaps later, I thought I really have to get home.
+You see where this is going, right?
+An hour and 159 snaps later I thought, I really have to get home.
 I ended up with a handful of keepers from that morning, mostly courtesy of a lovely egret hanging out on the docks.
-So I guess my point has something to do with serendipity, which seems to have a way of showing up whenever you follow your instincts.
+So I guess my point is partly about serendipity, which seems to have a way of showing up whenever you follow your instincts.
 But it’s also about how easy it is to slip into what I call C-mode (creative mode) when you are shooting with your phone.
 That’s a good thing.

 Shooting with your smartphone's camera is a fantastic way to exercise your creative muscles and sharpen your photographic vision.
 Since most of the technical decisions are made for you, a phone camera frees you to focus on the image which, after all, is what really counts.
 It also removes a lot of the creative pressure of doing 'serious photography', which ironically makes you more creative.
 I know I feel a lot more instinctive and spontaneous when I'm shooting with my iPhone.
 For those pixel peepers obsessed with image quality ('IQ'), I agree we haven't reached DSLR quality in our smartphone cameras yet, but let me ask you: How many iPhone billboards did you drive under this week?
 Just how much 'quality' do you need?